6 January, 2021 By: Tatum Stafford

-The RAC Pet Search is back for 2020, so it's the perfect time to brush up your photography skills for the chance to win some awesome pet-friendly prizes.
+The RAC Pet Search is back on 1 Feb, so it's the perfect time to brush up your photography skills for the chance to win some awesome pet-friendly prizes.
 Here are some tips to help you get the winning shot.

 1. Find the right light